Akej24/bookstore/README.md

 Bookstore application is an app created in Java with Spring Boot based on monolith architecture.
 As user u can register your accounts, login, create and scroll books, add them to cart, checkout, order and see order summaries.
 As administrator, you can also manage deliveries status and delete users accounts.
-Application also contains simple frontend created in React.js and is containerized with docker.
+Application also contains tests and simple frontend created in React.js and is containerized with docker.
 Visit the following links for more information: <br/><br/>
 https://hub.docker.com/r/akej24/bookstore-app (Docker)<br/>
 https://github.com/Akej24/bookstore-frontend (Frontend)